Lab43/video-queue/README.md

 * add tip about being able to boookmark page
 * add feedback/animation when video is deleted, so it's clearer what just happend
 * Change placeholder text to "Enter another YouTube or Vimeo URL here" after first video has been added
-* deal with favicons and apple icons
+* deal with favicons and Apple icons
 * license information
-* do cross browser testing, remove conditional html class if necessary
+* do cross browser testing, remove conditional html classes if they aren't needed
-* social graph stuff (facebook image, description, etc.)
+* social meta tags (facebook image, description, etc.)
+* add Sketch design comp to git repo.
+Make sure embedded images aren't broken
+* refactor js, there is some repitition

 ## Bugs:
-* If you resize the window, the url form with switch to fixed at the wrong scroll point
+* If you resize the window, the url form will switch to fixed at the wrong scroll point